 First impressions of a brand are 94% design-related.
 Still, companies operate with outdated websites and lackluster marketing collateral.
 Their sales process is underwhelming and has little to no online presence.
 This creates an opportunity for the competition to differentiate themselves and offer an experience better serving the customers needs, reach a larger audience, and gain market share.

 At the core, brand identity and messaging must be compelling and unique.
 The brand mission must motivate.
 The design must be aesthetically pleasing, evoke emotion, and communicate a high-perceived value.
-Advertising and sales presentations must be worth staying tuned in to.
+Time is money- advertising and sales presentations must be worth paying attention to.
 An informed content marketing strategy that creates click-worthy content for each step in the buyer’s journey, and builds engagement with a loyal audience through thoughtful and interesting communications.

 To create and deliver this consistent, conversion-minded end-to-end process of consumer-focused interactions, it requires planning.
 It requires knowledge of design, technology, the target audience, company needs, and capabilities.